lukebarhoumeh/Reconciliation/README.md

 `CompareInvoices(msphub, microsoft)` to get a table of discrepancies.

 `PriceMismatchService` detects unit price differences between the two invoices and can export the mismatches to Excel.
+Credit lines followed by a matching debit are aggregated so prorated adjustments cancel out before comparison.

 Example summary output: